mariojgt/flick/README.md

 1: composer required mariojgt/flick

-2: composer require mariojgt/flick

-3: php artisan vendor:publish (select the package number)
+3: php artisan vendor:publish (select the package number) // Need to publish the js file

 ### How To use